viliammexe/BricksBreaking/README.md

 - Game timer and score
 - Possibility to add comments and ratings
 - Saving scores, comments and ratings to the database
-- Web UI with Thymeleaf and Bootstrap
+- Web UI with HTML and CSS
 - Spring Boot backend with REST and JPA support

 ## 🛠 Technology